The problem with all the philosophical theories of humor that I have read is that they are

 Structure is concerned, at least one of the preceding elements must be

-funnier it will be.
-The example of the speech contest was the funniest of all, because for
+the funnier it will be.
+The example of the speech contest was the funniest of all,

-the banner to fall at any time during the program would have been incongruous.
-But for
+because for the banner to fall at any time during the program would have been

-joke is about must strike the viewer or listener as suddenly as a Karate chop.
-That’s
+the joke is about must strike the viewer or listener as suddenly as a Karate chop.

-why comedians say “It’s all in the timing.”
-If Jay Leno fluffs a word during a joke, then it
+That’s why comedians say “It’s all in the timing.”
+If Jay Leno fluffs a word during a

 Under the heading of

-are the ones which are surrounded by taboos.
-They are not fit for “polite” conversation.
+These are the ones which are surrounded by taboos.
+They are not fit for “polite”

+conversation.
 They are not “politically correct.”
-Traditionally, they include sex, religion, aggression,
+Traditionally, they include sex,

-politics, and crime or tragedy.
-These are things you are
+religion, aggression, politics, and crime or tragedy.
+These are things you are not

-if the audience knows exactly what the comedian is referring to (recognizable).
+unexpected (surprising), and if the audience knows exactly what the comedian is

 Under the heading of